robincodex/easy-keyvalues/README.md

 | Int             | 5                               | 5                                           |
 | Double          | 2.5                             | 2.500000                                    |
 | Resource        | `path/to/file.vpcf`             | `resource:"path/to/file.vpcf"`              |

+# Custom adapter

+The library is already adapted for nodejs, but due to the complexity of the browser environment, no browser adapters are provided, you can refer to `src/node.ts` and `src/adapter.ts` for adaptations.

+## About ID

+Both `KeyValues` and `KeyValues3` support the ID property, which is provided by `createKeyValuesID()` in the adapter and by default returns the empty character If you need this ID, just rewrite `createKeyValuesID()`.
+The ID exists to support cross-threaded operation like scenario.

 # License